-Reference is made to section D2 'Technical provisions'.
+Reference is made to section D2 'Technical provisions' of this SFCR.

 Associates (Holdings in related undertakings)

 In the IFRS balance sheet, associates are reported at net asset value (equity accounting).

 All holdings in related undertakings were either valued using quoted market prices in active markets or by using the adjusted equity method (when a stock listing was not available).